rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Would query the video codec for the app's pipeline `1` in JavaScript, which supports default values for parameters.

-#### 6.1.1.
+#### 7.1.1.
 Video Format

-The `MediaInfo` module **MUST** have a `videoFormat` API that returns an `object` with the video codec, e.g., H.265, VP9, etc., features, and resolution of the media currently in the media pipeline (either playing or paused).
+The `MediaInfo` module **MUST** have a `videoFormat` API that returns an `object` with the video codec, e.g., H.265, VP9, etc., and resolution of the media currently in the media pipeline (either playing or paused).

 The `videoFormat` result **MUST** have a `type` property with one of the following values from the `Media.Formats` enum: